ejungsh96/ejungsh96.github.io/_pages/about_me.md

 ## Currently

-Looking for a job as a DevOps Engineer / Backend Engineer
+Looking for a job as a DevOps Engineer / Backend Engineer.

 ### Specialized in